pulibrary/github-labeler/README.md

 ## Initial Setup

 Ensure your team has a config file in the config directory. config/dls-labels.json can be used as a reference.
+A label can be just the label name as a string, or a hash with `name` and `description` keys.

 Install external dependencies:
 ```